8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 If you give money to someone, that's an expense (or a gift); you don't expect any repayment.
 If you loan money to someone, that's an asset—potentially strange but true; you might have expected that to be a liability.

 Let's say I give you 10 USD and don't expect anything in return.
 The entry might be a withdrawal from my cash asset account and categorized as "gifts given" or something, an expense.
 Let's say you give me 10 USD; the entry might be a deposit to my cash asset account and categorized as "gifts received" or something; income.
-Alternatively, I could mark your gift to me as a refund of my prior expense instead of income.
+Alternatively, I could mark your gift to me as a refund of a prior expense instead of income.

 The point here goes back to the bookkeeping training I did and something the mentor discussed, which is the idea of bookkeeping being to tell the story of your money in a way anyone should be able to read.